jubako/jubako/arx_format.md

 Full Size : 128 + 128*(packCount+1) bytes

-The appVendorId, is a identifier of the vendor (user of kym format). appVendorId is used to identify the kind of the archive.
+The appVendorId, is a identifier of the vendor (user of arx format). appVendorId is used to identify the kind of the archive.
 It could be :
  - Kiwix (html content).
  - A file archive (file/directory with file access right metadata).
  - Embedded resources in a specific executable.
- - A media container (video/sound/subtitle as entry in the kym archive)
+ - A media container (video/sound/subtitle as entry in the arx archive)
  - ...

 Major version (M) is updated if there are not compatible changes in the format.